Areen-0/Live-Currency-Converter/README.md

 💱 Currency Converter Desktop

 A lightweight, modern desktop application for currency conversion built with Python and Tkinter.
-It fetches real-time exchange rates from the Frankfurter API and gracefully falls back to cached rates when offline ensuring uninterrupted usability.
+It fetches real-time exchange rates from the Frankfurter API - no API key required - and gracefully falls back to cached rates when offline ensuring uninterrupted usability.

 <p align="center">